agnesnatasya/Be-Tree/NOTES.md

     cmake .
     ```

+## Run
+1. make
+2. ./client/client
+3. ./server/server --configFile=config --serverIndex=0 or 1

+### Examples
+1. An example of the configFile is the config file

 ### Simulated Transport
 * No hardware setup is needed
 * Client and server can run on the same machine on different ports

-#### Setup
-1. Set -DIS_DEV in Makefile
 ## Run
-1. make
+1. make simulation
-2. ./client/client
+2. ./simulation/simtransport_sim --configFile=config_sim

-3. ./server/server --configFile=config-test --serverIndex=0 or 1
+### Examples
+1. An example of the configFile is the config_sim file

 ## Understanding the code
 1. The client and server have different Transport object.
 They use this object to access all info and properties of it.